 This button opens a dialog that displays the available 'scripts' in the folder "controls" inside the GPStill directory.
 Such a script defines the placement and scaling of pages on the result.
 Several scripts come with PStill, e.g. 2-on-1.sl:

 This option affects all input types, allowing to reorder an existing PDF or a set of images, output as Poster or other tricks.
-Please check the supplied collection of scripts for examples or the script repository at http://www.wizards.de/~frank/WP/ControlScripts
+Please check the supplied collection of scripts for examples.